joskoot/N-queens/README.md

 Optionally solutions are shown as pictures.

 count-with-futures.rkt is a parallelized program counting solutions without classification in equivalence classes.\
 This program does not require much memory.
+The parallelization works well with Racket CS.
+It does not work with Racket BC.